How Long Do I Have To File A Lawsuit In Pennsylvania?

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

 There are time limits placed on civil lawsuits that tell you how long after an event you are allowed to file suit.
 These limits are referred to as the statute of limitations.
-The limits are in place to prevent potential plaintiffs from threatening lawsuits indefinitely, and to protect the integrity of evidence, especially witness testimony.
+The limits are in place to prevent potential plaintiffs from threatening lawsuits indefinitely and to protect the integrity of evidence, especially witness testimony.
 When the statute of limitations expires, the injured person can no longer file a lawsuit for monetary damages.

 The statute of limitations varies depending on the type of claim, and it also varies depending upon the state where the action took place.
-All of the information that follows is for the state of Pennsylvania.

-What is the Statute of Limitations for Medical Malpractice Lawsuits?
+What Is The Statute Of Limitations For Medical Malpractice Lawsuits?

 Medical malpractice statute of limitations also follows the Minor’s Tolling Statute, allowing patients who were under 18 years of age when the injury occurred to file suit until they reach their 20th birthday.

-What is the Statute of Limitations for Car Accidents?
+What Is The Statute Of Limitations For Car Accidents?

 In most states, including Pennsylvania, the statute of limitations for car accident lawsuits falls under the personal injury umbrella.
 That means that when an automobile accident happens, if there were injuries or fatalities, whether to a driver, passenger, bicyclist, or pedestrian, any lawsuit regarding the accident must be filed within the two-year time frame.

-Don’t Let the Time Run Out on Your Lawsuit
+Don’t Let The Time Run Out On Your Lawsuit

 We handle our cases on a contingency basis, so there is no charge to you until there is a financial recovery in your case.